 Traveling on a group trip is a unique way to see the world and can be a very different experience than traveling alone or with friends and family.
 Even if you’re a seasoned traveler, keep these tips in mind as you get ready for your trip:

 Avoid overpacking: Travel tours for young adults typically follow itineraries that include multiple destinations.
 That means you may need to carry your luggage on buses, trains and planes.
 Pack light with only the most useful travel accessories so you’re not weighed down and end up regretting all the extras you may not actually need.

 Find out what costs are not included: While your group tour fee covers many of the major expenses associated with the trip, not everything will be included.
 Read the fine print to see what you’re responsible for purchasing separately, such as airfare, local travel expenses or activity admission.

 Be open to making new friends: Traveling in a group is fun, but it can also be overwhelming to meet so many new people at once.
 Don’t worry if it takes a few days to settle in with the group.
 If you’re an introvert who’s afraid of getting lost in a crowd, you may opt for a tour that keeps the group size small.

 While many group travel packages plan most of your excursions, you’ll still have some time to yourself to explore without a guide.
-When traveling in the U.S., take advantage of your free time by borrowing a car from Avail.
+When traveling in the U.S. near Chicago or Denver, take advantage of your free time by borrowing a car from Avail.
 Book and pick up your car hassle-free.
 Plus, Avail doesn’t charge a fee for drivers under 25 years old or to add a second driver.
 It’s an affordable way to explore the area and even head out of the city for an adventure off the beaten path.